January and February train strike dates: Everything you need to know about disruption

 What are the likely effects of the strikes?

-These are predictions based on The Independent’s observation of previous strikes, and should be confirmed with individual rail firms.
+They are based on The Independent’s observation of previous strikes, and should be confirmed with individual rail firms.

 Great Northern (30 January): No trains.